livestreamx/quiz-bot/README.md

 * Based on SQLAlchemy with PostgreSQL.
 * CLI for easy starting & usage.
 * API based on Flask with index page for quiz overview.
+* External API `Shoutbox` for alternate processing of user replies.

 # Usage